wangtao0101/vscode-perfect-css-modules/README.md

 Glob for files to watch and scan.
 Defaults to **/*.{js,ts,jsx,tsx}

 ## perfect-css-modules.modulesPath
 Specifies the node_modules directory.
 Defaults to ./node_modules.
-See: https://github.com/wangtao0101/vscode-perfect-css-modules#imports.
+See [Imports](https://github.com/wangtao0101/vscode-perfect-css-modules#imports).

 # TODO